Open-Attestation/documentation-website/website/docs/integrator-section/webapp-tutorial/deploy-document-store-webapp.md

 ---
 id: deploy-document-store-webapp
-title: Deploying Document Store with Webapp
+title: Deploying Document Store with Web App
 sidebar_label: Deploying Document Store
 ---

 This guide will help you deploy a document store using one of the available web applications.
-You will find more details about document store on [this page](/docs/integrator-section/verifiable-document/ethereum/document-store).

 Currently, there are 2 web applications:

 - [OpenCerts Admin Portal](https://admin.opencerts.io/)
 - [TradeTrust Admin Portal](https://admin.tradetrust.io/)

-In this tutorial, we will use the first webapp.
+In this tutorial, we will use the first web app.

 ## Prerequisites